National Geographic . December 1919, Vol. 36, No. 6

 American Berries of Hill, Dale, and Wayside, with 29 Species Illustrated in Full Color, by Mary E. Eaton, Artist (Summary: This is the fourth in a series on American wild flora, with illustrations of 29 species of American berries and their blossoms.
 Related Subjects: Berries; Flowers; Shrubs; Trees; Wildflowers.)

 Magazine is complete and in VG/G overall condition with minor cover wear.
-Price: $15.00 (four available)
+Price: $15.00 (three available)

 National Geographic .
 January 1919, Vol. 35, No. 1